kernelcrash/electron-rom-emulator/README.md

 the ISR occurred 150ns after the positive edge, then it would be too late to do anything useful (the 100ns or so left is not a lot of instructions).

-So we interrupt on the negative edge and the ISR routine goes like this;

- - The first line of the ISR is maybe 100 - 150ns later in the low part of phi0
+So in the EXTI4 handler (ISR)

  - We poll for phi0 going high.
 While we are polling we are also grabbing the address on the address bus and the state of the 6502 read/_write line.
+This is really a 'double check'.
  - Once we detect phi0 high, we look at the address bus and read/_write line to try to figure out whether its a memory access for our sideways ram slots or some of the IO registers in a 'Plus 1' that we are